 Write your thoughts and task down

-If you have something on your mind, get it out of your head, write it down.
+If you have something on your mind, get it out of your head, and write it down.
 Sometimes our mind is just chewing on ideas and things we need to do because it knows it’s important and doesn’t want to forget it.
-Writing things down, even as a todo list for the next day does magic.
+Writing things down, even as a to-do list for the next day does magic.
 Try it.

 It’s a form of meditation where you follow a particular breathing rhythm.
 There are many apps you can download that will guide you through it.
 I highly recommended it.